29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/Drivetrain-select-edp/ImplementDrivetrain.typ

 \
 ])] // sigma quote

-#figure(image("./imgs/29295ADrive.png"), caption: [Aan example of a finished CAD model of a drivetrain done by team 29295A @29295ADrive.])
+#figure(image("./imgs/29295ADrive.png"), caption: [An example of a finished CAD model of a drivetrain done by team 29295A @29295ADrive.])

 = Starting Off
 The simplest thing to CAD is probably a drivetrain, as it does not often differ from season to season, being fairly evolved in its entirety.
 We have decided on the following specifications for our drivetrain: